virasemi/test_checklists_repo/README.md

 #### Git Clone

-Clones the uec-compliance repository using SSH, after executes git checkout feature-schema-tool to switch to the specified branch in the uec-compliance repository.
-Also runs pip3 install -r requirements.txt to install the dependencies defined in the requirements.txt file of the uec-compliance repository.
+Clones the `uec-compliance` repository using SSH, then executes `git checkout feature-schema-tool` to switch to the specified branch in the `uec-compliance` repository.
+Also runs `pip3 install -r requirements.txt` to install the dependencies defined in the `requirements.txt` file of the `uec-compliance` repository.

 #### infile Option Check

-Runs the schema-tool/schema-tool.py script with the --infile option, specifying an Excel file (PHY-LL_Matrix_and_Checklist_v0.1.xlsx).
+Runs the `schema-tool/schema-tool.py` script with the `--infile` option, specifying an Excel file (`PHY-LL_Matrix_and_Checklist_v0.1.xlsx`).

 #### checklist Option Check

-Runs the schema-tool/schema-tool.py script again, this time with the --checklist option, pointing to a CSV file (PHY-LL_Matrix_and_Checklist_v0.1_checklist.csv).
+Runs the `schema-tool/schema-tool.py` script again, this time with the `--checklist` option, pointing to a CSV file (`PHY-LL_Matrix_and_Checklist_v0.1_checklist.csv`).